 What's The Claims Process?

-To make a compensation claim for a specialist unit personnel injury or illness, the first thing you need to do is get in touch with us for a free initial consultation.
-We'll discuss the circumstances surrounding your accident or illness, advise you on whether or not we think you can claim, and whether you could benefit from a No Win No Fee* arrangement.
+To make a compensation claim for a military training accident or injury, the first thing you need to do is get in touch with us for a free initial consultation.
+We'll discuss the circumstances surrounding your accident or injury, advise you on whether or not we think you can claim, and whether you could benefit from a No Win No Fee* arrangement.

 The claim will begin by sending a formal letter of claim to the Ministry of Defence.
 After this, the claim will usually follow the same four stages: